|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice cubes, pour the whiskey, Benedictine, and lemon and lime juices.
+In a cocktail shaker, pour the whiskey, Bénédictine, and lemon and lime juices.
+Fill with ice.

 Garnish with a lemon slice.
 Serve and enjoy.